don/phonegap-p2p/plugins/com.chariotsolutions.nfc.plugin/README.md

 Function `nfc.write` writes an NdefMessage to a NFC tag.

-This method *must* be called from within an NDEF Event Handler.
+On **Android** this method *must* be called from within an NDEF Event Handler.

+On **Windows Phone** this method should be called outside the NDEF Event Handler, otherwise Windows tries to read the tag contents as you are writing to the tag.

 ### Supported Platforms